Data Scientist vs. Data Analyst: Differences, Salaries, & Roles

 Related Reads – How to Become a Financial Analyst

-It is preferable to take on an entry-level data analyst position if you wish to begin a career in analytics.
+If you wish to begin a career in analytics, it is preferable to take on an entry-level data analyst position.
 This will enable you to gain experience using actual company data to generate insights.
-To query databases, create reports using BI tools, and evaluate crucial data, you will make use of your current expertise.
+You will use your current expertise to query databases, create reports using BI tools, and evaluate crucial data.

 data analyst